GraczBezNicku/PlaytimeCounter/README.md

 EXILED 5.2.1
 # Installation
 1. Put PlaytimeCounter.dll in your Plugins folder.
-2. Put Newtonsoft.Json.dll in your Plugins -> dependencies folder.
-3. Set up the config and start the server.
+2. Set up the config and start the server.
-4. Done!
+3. Done!
 # Permissions and Commands
 All are in Remote Admin